Train crash in Czech Republic leaves 2 dead, dozens injured | DW | 04.08.2021

 The crash was reported to have taken place after 6 a.m.
 UTC.

-Transport Minister Karel Havlicek who is on his way to the scene is blaming human error.
-Havlicek took to Twitter saying: "The Ex 351 went through a signal indicating Stop...and collided with a passenger train."
+Transport Minister Karel Havlicek who was on his way to the scene blamed human error.
+Havlicek took to Twitter saying: "The EX 351 went through a signal indicating stop...and collided with a passenger train."

 This is a breaking news story and will be updated as more details become available.